yashkumar0042/python/git/day2.md

 ---
 # 6. GutHub
-# 1. Account Setup and Configuration
+# I. Account Setup and Configuration

 ## Creating a GitHub Account
 - Sign up on the GitHub website.